 - IRR, on the other hand, is sometimes seen as more "objective" because it does not rely on an arbitrarily chosen rate.
 IRR instead uses net cash flow figures themselves to find an Interest rate that satisfies its definition.

 Return on Investment (ROI)

-The payback period metric shows that Case A "pays for itself" in 2.0 years, while it takes 3.4 years for B's incoming gains to fully cover costs.
-Investors prefer payback periods that are shorter rather than longer for at least two reasons.
-First, the funds initially spent on costs are available again for re-use sooner with a shorter payback period.
-Second, investments with longer payback periods are considered more risky.
+The payback period metric shows that investment Alpha "pays for itself" in 2.0 years, while Beta needs 3.4 years to cover investment costs fully.
+Investors prefer shorter payback periods over longer payback for at least two reasons.

 Financial Metrics Conclusions